-In female disorders the effects of steel are proverbial, In female disorders the effects of steel are proversial, and it appears to have an elective action on the womb, and, in cases of irregularity, is the only medicine to be relied upon.
-The preparation now offered being the most potent of all the forms; its use requires a little caution in its application, and if pregnancy is suspected it would be better not to take it unless in mitigated doses.
-To enumerate the many maladies in which steel has been taken with success would be impossible in so small a space, sufficient to say that its re nedial powers have been acknowledged more than three thousard years, being given in all diseases which depend upon depressed vital power-as Neuralgia, Epdepsy, St. Vitus' Dance, Tic-do-loureux, Dyspepsia, many kinds of Dropsy, and numerous diseases of thousand is low subliding the of moment diseases of the mind, as low spiritedness, loss of memory, want of resolution and energy, and incapacity of thought, &c.
-In speaking of the debilitated system, we must remember too how readily it becomes a prey to any remember too how readily it becomes a prey to any epidemic intertious or contagious poison that may be floating in the atmosphere, such as Cholera, Small-pox, Fevers, &c., and when this is the case it is soon apparent how essential it is to keep the body completely up to the standard of health: A perfectly healthy system will, ward off all diseases.
+In female disorders the effects of steel are proverbial, and it appears to have an elective action on the womb, and, in cases of irregularity, is the only medicine to be and, in cases of irregularity, is the only meticine to be relied upon.
+The preparation now offered being the most potent of all the forms; its use requires a little caution in its application, and if pregnancy is suspected it would be better not to take it unless in mitigated do-es.
+To enumerate the many maladies in which steel has been taken with success would be impossible in so small a space; sufficent to say that its re nedial powers have been acknowledged more than three thousard years, being given in all diseases which depend upon depresse, l vital power-as Neuralgia, Epdepsy, St. Vitas' Dance, Tic-do-loureux, Dyspepsia, many kinds of Dropsy, and numerous demonst of the upon diseases of the mind, as low spiritedness. loss of memory, want of resolution and energy, and incapacity of thought, &c.
+In speaking of the debilitated system, we must remember too how readily it becomes a prey to any epidemic inte tious or contagious poison that may be floating in the atmosphere, such as Cholera, Small-pox, Fevers, &c., and when this is the case it is soon apparent how essential it is to keep the body completely up to the standard of health.
+A perfectly healthy system will ward off all diseases.